-- Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that could harm the reputation of the person or the identifiable group by demeaning them. - Discrimination, which includes the use of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex. - Harassment, and bullying and cyberbullying as defined by this code which includes a sufficiently severe action or a persistent, pervasive pattern of actions or statements directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning. - Intimidation or threats, which include engaging in actions or statements that put an individual in fear of bodily harm. - Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team. - Selling, using or possessing obscene material. - Using vulgar or abusive language, cursing or swearing. - Use, sale, possession of a cigarette, electronic cigarette, cigar, pipe, smokeless tobacco, or CBD products. - Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - Inappropriately using or sharing prescription and over-the-counter drugs. - Gambling - Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911 or discharging a fire extinguisher. - Engaging in public displays of unambiguous excessive affection. - Violating the technology acceptable use regulations and policies. - F. Engage in misconduct while on the school bus.
+- 4. Displays what appears to be a weapon. - 5.
+Threatening to use any weapon. - 6.
+Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson. - 7.
+Intentionally damaging or destroying school district property.
+This includes acts of vandalism. - E. Engage in any conduct that endangers the safety, morals, health or welfare of others.
+Examples of such conduct include (but are not limited to): - 1.
+Lying to school personnel. - 2.
+Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function. - 3.
+Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 4.
+Discrimination, which includes the use of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex. - 5.
+Harassment, and bullying and cyberbullying as defined by this code which includes a sufficiently severe action or a persistent, pervasive pattern of actions or statements directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning. - 6.
+Intimidation or threats, which include engaging in actions or statements that put an individual in fear of bodily harm. - 7.
+Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team. - 8.
+Selling, using or possessing obscene material. - 9.
+Using vulgar or abusive language, cursing or swearing. - 10.
+Use or possession of a cigarette, electronic cigarette, cigar, pipe, smokeless tobacco, Or CBD products. - 11.
+Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
+"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 12.
+Inappropriately using or sharing prescription and over-the-counter drugs. - 13.
+Gambling - 14.
+Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 15.
+Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911 or discharging a fire extinguisher. - 16.
+Engaging in public displays of unambiguous excessive affection. - 17.
+Violating the technology acceptable use regulations and policies.

+- F. Engage in misconduct while on the school bus.
 It is crucial for students to behave appropriately while riding on district buses to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
-Excessive noise, pushing, shoving and fighting will not be tolerated. - G. Engage in any form of academic misconduct.
-Examples of academic misconduct include (but are not limited to): - 1.
-Plagiarism. - 2.
-Cheating. - 3.
-Copying. - 4.
-Altering records. - 5.
-Assisting another student in any of the above actions. - 6.
-Use of AI without the permission of the teacher.
+Excessive noise, pushing, shoving and fighting will not be tolerated.

+- G. Engage in any form of academic misconduct.
+Examples of academic misconduct include (but are not limited to):

+- 1. Plagiarism.

+- 2. Cheating.

+- 3. Copying.

+- 4. Altering records.

+- 5. Assisting another student in any of the above actions.